VIGNESHSHYAM/APVS-CHATTING-APPP/README.md

 # REAL-TIME AUTOMATED TRAFFIC VIOLATION DETECTION USING COMPUTER VISION AND IoT FOR SMART CITIES

 Mithun S, Vignesh A, and G. Padmapriya
-†Department of Computing Technologies, SRM Institute of Science and Technology, Kattankulathur, Tamil Nadu, India
+Department of Computing Technologies, SRM Institute of Science and Technology, Kattankulathur, Tamil Nadu, India
-‡Email: gpadmapriya@srmist.edu.in
+Email: gpadmapriya@srmist.edu.in

 ## Abstract